madslundt/NetCoreGraphQLSample/README.md

 # WIP NetCoreMediatrSample

-Sample using Command and Query Responsibility Segregation (CQRS) implemented in .NET Core by using MediatR and identityserver4, background workers, real-time metrics, monitoring, logging, validations, swagger and more
+Sample using GraphQL implemented in .NET Core by using MediatR and identityserver4, background workers, real-time metrics, monitoring, logging and more

 Some of the dependencies are:

 - App.Metrics: Real time metrics and monitoring set up with InfluxDb and Grafana.
 - AutoFixture: Auto generate test objects.
-- CorrelationId: Add Correlation ID to Http context to easier track errors.
-- FluentAssertions: Better and easier assertions in tests.
 - GraphQL: GraphQL for .NET.
 - Hangfire: Background worker.
 - Identityserver4: OpenID Connect and OAuth 2.0 framework.